-"Yes Master Pearl," a voice said.
+"Yes, Master Pearl," a voice answered.
 It sounded like a young girl.
-A monk stood up and a pink hand took Evina by the arm.
-He was obedient and followed her to a small unadorned room like all the others.
+A monk stood up, and a pink hand took Evina by the arm.
+He was obedient and followed her to a small, unadorned room like all the others.
 There was a simple mat to sleep on and a couple blankets.
-He turned around and the monk lowered her hood.
-She was a mouse much shorter than him, and appeared very young.
+He turned around, and the monk lowered her hood.
+She was a mouse much shorter than him and appeared very young.
 "I know you are eager to learn," she told him, "but you must rest before we can explain."

 "Alright," Evina agreed reluctantly.
 "And by the way, how old are you?"

 She looked confused.
-"242.
-Why do you need to know?
+"Two hundred forty-two.
+Why do you need to know?"

-"Never mind," he insisted, then sat down on his mat as she left the room.
+"Never mind," he insisted.
+He sat down on his mat and she left.

-I don't think I'll ever sleep here.
-This place is strange, but yet the toons in there might have all the answers.
+I don't think I can sleep here.
+This place is so strange, and yet the toons in there could have all the answers.
 How can I calm down and sleep at a time like this?
 Time is running out!

 He woke up the next day, or at least it felt like the next day.
-He was feeling better and more relaxed than before.
-Night and day probably didn't matter much here because the lighting inside and outside never changed.
-The shadow was still asleep but he didn't expect it would last that way forever.
-He stood up and walked to the main room where all the monks were silently seated in the same places as before.
+He was feeling much more relaxed than before.
+Night and day probably didn't matter here because the lighting inside and outside never changed.
+The Shadow was still asleep, but he didn't expect it would last that way forever.
+He stood up and walked to the main room where all the monks were silently seated in the same positions as before.
 Perhaps they never left the room.
 Another stick of incense was burned, and while the smoke began to spread, one of the monks handed Evina a tray of food with some grains and fruit.
-His mind was opening again, a feeling that was difficult to describe, but it was calming, and he felt more ready than ever to start whatever he was supposed to do.
+His mind was opening again, a feeling that was difficult to describe, but it was calming, and he felt readier than ever to start whatever he was supposed to do.

-Almost as though it was a response to his thoughts Master Sherspine said, "Yes, it is time to talk.
+Almost as though it was in response to his thoughts, Master Sherspine spoke, "Yes, it is time to talk.
 You want to know about this catastrophe and your part in all of this, yes?"

-"First I must explain us, and why our words should matter to you, why you should trust us.
+"First, I must explain who we are, why our words should matter to you, and why should you trust us.
 The Children of Graphite is an order so ancient that it has no known beginning.
-We are found on almost every world in the Tooniverse and seek to protect it, and unlock its mysteries."
+We are found on almost every world in the tooniverse.
+We seek to protect it and unlock its mysteries."